MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-pci/aks-pci-identity-content.md

 Make sure RBAC assignments are scoped appropriately for least access.

 Because the cluster and all Azure resources use Azure AD, disabling or revoking  Azure AD access is applied to all resources automatically.
-If there are any components that are not controlled by Azure AD, make sure you have process to remove access.
+If there are any components that are not backed directly by Azure AD, make sure you have process to remove access.
 For example, SSH credentials for accessing a jump box might need explicit removal if the user is no longer valid.

 **APPLIES TO: 8.1.5**